 Israel welcomes German leader as ally against antisemitism

-German President Frank-Walter Steinmeier is set to meet with Israel’s new Prime Minister Naftali Bennett and visit the Yad Vashem Holocaust Memorial.
-He is expected to reiterate Germany’s strong support for Israel.

-Israeli President Reuven Rivlin said that Germany has been “our strong partner in the uncompromising fight against antisemitism” and has stood with Israel against “the forces of terror who seek to wipe us off the map.”
+Reuven Rivlin said that Germany has been Israel’s “strong partner in the uncompromising fight against antisemitism” and has stood with Israel against “the forces of terror who seek to wipe us off the map.”

+German President Frank-Walter Steinmeier also met with Israel’s new Prime Minister Naftali Bennett in Jerusalem.
+The prime minister’s office said in a statement that the two discussed Iran’s nuclear program, and that Bennett restated Israel’s determination to prevent Iran from obtaining nuclear weapons.
+Steinmeier was expected to reiterate Germany’s strong support for Israel.

 Nazi Germany and its collaborators murdered 6 million European Jews in the Holocaust.
-Germany’s postwar leaders have repeatedly apologized for the Nazi atrocities and the country has paid hundreds of millions of dollars in reparations to Jewish victims.
-Relations between Germany and Israel were difficult in the first decades after the war, but the two countries have developed close ties in recent years.
+Germany’s postwar leaders have repeatedly apologized for the Nazi atrocities and it has paid hundreds of millions of dollars in reparations to Jewish victims.
+Israel and Germany have developed close ties in recent years.

+During a solemn visit to Israel’s Yad Vashem Holocaust Memorial, Steinmeier said the “unspeakable suffering” caused in Germany’s name “fills us with pain and shame.”

+“We will keep the memory of this alive for the sake of those who were murdered and for the sake of future generations,” he said.

 Germany launched a new initiative with the United States last week to stem an alarming rise in antisemitism and Holocaust denial around the world.